SethSenpai/Mira/README.md

-(Adult) Entertainment bot for discord
+DECREPIT (Adult) Entertainment bot for discord
 =====================================
+Mira broke with the last Discord API update.
+Code in this repo will not be updated as a reference for myself.
+New repo will be up soon(ish)

 A discord bot inspired on a robot from the anime [Dimension W](http://myanimelist.net/anime/31163/Dimension_W).
 Based on the [discord.js](https://github.com/hydrabolt/discord.js/) framework.

 ##todo-list: